Voyage of the Beagle by Charles Darwin

 The main difficulty in using either a lazo or bolas, is to ride so well, as to be able at full speed, and while suddenly turning about, to whirl them so steadily about the head, as to take aim: on foot any person would soon learn the art.
 One day, as I was amusing myself by galloping and whirling the balls round my head, by accident the free one struck a bush; and its revolving motion being thus destroyed, it immediately fell to the ground, and like magic caught one hind leg of my horse; the other ball was then jerked out of my hand, and the horse fairly secured.
 Luckily he was an old practiced animal, and knew what it meant; otherwise he would probably have kicked till he had thrown himself down.
 The Gauchos roared with laughter; they cried they had seen every sort of animal caught, but had never before seen a man caught by himself.

-At this point, I’m tempted to get carried away and include all of the many quotes that I liked.
+At this point, I am tempted to get carried away and include all of the many quotes that I liked.
 Darwin writes movingly about the horrors of slavery, he includes some vivid description of “savages,” and even tells some funny stories.
-But I’ll leave these quotes to be discovered by the curious reader, who, in his passage through the pages of this book, will indulge in a voyage far more comfortable than, and perhaps half as fascinating as, Darwin’s own.
+But I will leave these passages to be discovered by the curious reader, who, in his voyage through the pages of this book, will indulge in a voyage far more comfortable than, and perhaps half as fascinating as, Darwin’s own.
 At the very least, the fortunate reader need not fear exotic diseases (Darwin suffered from ill health the rest of his days) or heed Darwin’s warning to the potential traveler at sea: “If a person suffer much from sea-sickness, let him weigh it heavily in the balance.
 I speak from experience: it is no trifling evil which may be cured in a week.”